mgeck64/ccalc/readme.md

 - ccalc_gtk3 is the project for the GUI frontend developed using the GTK toolkit (gtkmm-3 for C++)
 ## Build Quick Help
-- 'make' or 'make release' builds the release static library libccalc-rel.a into the 'lib' directory under the current working directory, with the object files built in the 'release' directory under the current working directory
+- 'make' or 'make release' builds the release static library libccalc-rel.a in a 'lib' directory under the current working directory, with the object files built in a 'release' directory under the current working directory
-- 'make debug' builds the debug static library libccalc-dbg.a into the 'lib' directory under the current working directory, with the object files built in the 'debug' directory under the current working directory
+- 'make debug' builds the debug static library libccalc-dbg.a in a 'lib' directory under the current working directory, with the object files built in a 'debug' directory under the current working directory
-- 'make install' builds the release static library as described above, unless already so, and installs the header files to /usr/local/include/ccalc and the library file to /usr/local/lib
+- 'make install' builds the release static library as described above, unless it's already so, and installs the header files to /usr/local/include/ccalc and the library file to /usr/local/lib
-- 'make installdbg' builds the debug static library as described above, unless already so, and installs the header files to /usr/local/include/ccalc and the library file to /usr/local/lib
+- 'make installdbg' builds the debug static library as described above, unless it's already so, and installs the header files to /usr/local/include/ccalc and the library file to /usr/local/lib
 - 'make clean' deletes the lib, release and debug directories under the current working directory
 - 'make uninstall' deletes the installed ccalc include directory and the